Describing Panicum plant/Guinea grass

 Here are some critical characteristics of Guinea grass:

 - Appearance: Guinea grass is a robust grass species that can grow up to 3 meters (10 feet) in height, although it is often cut shorter for forage purposes.
-It has long, slender leaves that are typically green in color.
+It has long, slender leaves that are typically green in colour.
 The stems are strong and upright, forming dense clumps or clusters.

 - Adaptability: Guinea grass is highly adaptable and can thrive in various soil types, including sandy, loamy, and clay.
 It prefers well-drained soils but can tolerate moderate flooding.
 It is also tolerant of acidic and low-fertility soils, making it suitable for areas where other crops may struggle.